MacroMan5/STT-Devellopement-Prompt-Enhancer/README.md

 Precedence (current): built‑in defaults < `config/defaults.yaml` < environment variables.
 The `--config` override file will be enabled in Sprint 1.

+Note on `silence_threshold`
+- In Sprint 1 this setting is reserved; no head/tail silence trimming is applied yet.
+A simple gate may be added in Sprint 3.

 ## CLI Usage Examples
 - Enhance a text string: